fps/TackleboxModeling.jl/README.md

 - Implement time-distributed partitioned convolution to make the plugin more efficient
 - Add audio level calibration info to the models
 - Evaluate cheaper to compute nonlinearity (cheaper than tanh) (done: x / sqrt(1 + x^2))
-- Experiment with tone shaping controls between stages
+- Experiment with tone shaping controls between layers

 # License